 The Okere Shea Cooperative Society is dedicated to promoting afforestation and agroforestry efforts through the planting and protection shea trees in Okere (Saabwe, 2022).
-This can be used as a method for reducing biodiversity loss and increasing sustainable livelihoods for Ugandans, focusing mainly on the most vulnerable communities.
+This can be used as a method to reduce biodiversity loss and increase sustainable livelihoods for Ugandans, focusing mainly on the most vulnerable communities.

-Reforestation efforts in Karamoja seek to reconnect communities with the natural environment by promoting a sense of community stewardship in caring for cashew trees, not only positively impacting the environment, but also improving community cohesion, climate resilience, and alternative livelihoods (Oyel, 2023).
+Reforestation efforts in Karamoja seeks to reconnect communities with the natural environment by promoting a sense of community stewardship in caring for cashew trees, positively impacting not only the environment, but also improving community cohesion, climate resilience, and alternative livelihoods (Oyel, 2023).